duleab/Brent-Oil-Price-Change-Point-Analysis/README.md

 ##  Project Overview

 This project analyzes historical Brent crude oil prices to detect significant change points that correspond to major market events.
-Using advanced statistical methods and Bayesian inference, we identify structural breaks in the time series data and correlate them with historical market events.
+Using advanced statistical methods and Bayesian inference, I identify structural breaks in the time series data and correlate them with historical market events.
 The project includes a modern web dashboard for interactive data exploration and is fully containerized using Docker.

 ##  Objectives